Articles from 2024

 Trading Speed for Quality: A Practical Guide to Inference-Time Scaling

-Inference-time scaling lets you tune the latency-quality tradeoff at runtime rather than at training time.
-Here is a practical framework for deciding when to use Best-of-N sampling, beam search, iterative refinement, or one-shot generation — with real examples from clinical AI.
+Inference-time scaling lets you tune the latency-quality tradeoff at runtime instead of at training time.
+When to use Best-of-N sampling, beam search, iterative refinement, or one-shot generation, with real examples from clinical AI.

 EngineeringRead more →